-- Grade 11 - 2 semesters required, 2 credits; 2 credits maximum - Required Prerequisite: Principles of Digital Design - · Counts as a Directed Elective or Elective for all diplomas - Students may be eligible to earn college credits for this course through Vincennes University communications.
+- Grade 11 - 2 semesters required, 2 credits; 2 credits maximum - Required Prerequisite: Principles of Digital Design - Counts as a Directed Elective or Elective for all diplomas - Students may be eligible to earn college credits for this course through Vincennes University

+Digital Design Graphics will help students to understand and create the most common types of computer graphics used in visual communications.
 Skills are developed through work with professional vector-based and page layout software used in the industry.
 Additionally, students will be introduced to a full range of image input technology and manipulation including conventional photography, digital imaging, and computer scanners.
 Students will learn to communicate concepts and ideas through various imaging devices.